up9inc/mockintosh/README.md

 PYTHONPATH=/some/dir mockintosh some_config.json --interceptor=mymodule.forbid_admin
 ```

 _Note: With interceptors, you can even omit `endpoints` section from the service config.
-You will still get all requests for the service into your interceptor_
+You will still get all requests
+to the service into your interceptor._

 ### Request Object

-The `Request` object is exactly the same object defined in [here](Configuring.md#request-object)
+The `Request` object is exactly the same object defined in [here](Templating.md#request-object)
 with a minor difference: Instead of accesing the dictonary elements using `.<key>`, you access them using `['<key>']`
 e.g. `request.queryString['a']`.